 Anyone who has even a passing familiarity with Kusama’s art will recognize the flower motif seen in many of her more famous pieces, but few would guess that the genesis of this theme had been so terrifying.
 From a jarring experience that seemed to threaten Kusama’s very existence came inspiration for artworks which could likewise dazzle and transport generations of art lovers and artists alike.
 By the same token, any attempts to describe the Kusama experience in simple terms seem tragically quaint given the powerful, experiential nature of the works themselves.
 Those two dimensional images that come up in a Google search don’t do any justice to such works; they simply must be experienced firsthand.

 In terms of what you can expect at the actual exhibit, many of Kusama’s trademark styles are on display with a hallway of mirrors creating an illusion of infinity and electric lights used to great effect in various places.
 Her well-loved pumpkin sculptures can also be seen along with many other works from various periods in her career.
-The gallery’s gift shop, located on the ground floor, a number of items of Kusama-themed memorabilia to choose from, including art books, post cards, statuettes, and (my personal favorite) a pumpkin tenugui.
+The gallery’s gift shop, located on the ground floor, has a number of items of Kusama-themed memorabilia to choose from, including art books, post cards, statuettes, and (my personal favorite) a pumpkin tenugui.
 It may seem a little crass to be hawking souvenirs as part of an article on Kusama’s art, but such trinkets do make nice gifts for the Kusama fancier in your life as well as providing added revenue for the gallery.